 The thing to notice about the graphs in Figure 19 is the overall trend of the performance indicator between day 1 and day 2.
 On day 1 (the day with an initial flush as indicated by the steep plunge on the pool utilization graph followed by the buildup to maximum and the flattening of the graph) the performance indicator shows an upward trend.
 The performance indicator is a measure of how long the database takes to do a specific set of tasks (from the Q Diagnostic tool from Savant Corporation).
-Therefore an increase in the performance indicator indicator is downward with the average value less than the average value from day 1.
+Therefore an increase in the performance indicator indicator indicates a net decrease in performance.
+On day 2 the overall trend is downward with the average value less than the average value from day 1.
 Overall the flushing improved the performance as indicated by the performance indicator by